You Should Try Pole Dance, Here's Why

 How I Discovered the World of Pole Dancing

 I was stuck with the age old question, "what should I get my mother dearest for Christmas?"
 I don't believe in Christianity let alone celebrate it myself but being brought up with it I've always felt obliged to get my family gifts for the 25th of December.

 My mom works from home as a qualified personal fitness trainer/dietitian and has her own gym.
 I figured she would like a gift that had a unique fitness edge and so having been introduced to the local pole dancing instructor before on a night out, I decided to get in touch with her and buy my mom a voucher for a couple of pole dancing lessons.
 I must admit, at first I thought of the entire ordeal as being outrageously funny.
 And then I was invited to join a class for free and see what all the fuss was about - my mother was loving it.

-So I became a student at Juliette & Sita's School of Pole Dancing in January this year (2012) being taught by one of the founders, stage name Sita - who I absolutely adore and love to bits!
-She is the most amazing woman I know and it has to be told to the world :) I very quickly discovered that pole dancing was a serious sport.
-Being put through a 20 minute warm up which included yoga poses and strength building floorwork and then being gracefully flung into a 40 minute pole dancing session (which often runs delightfully overtime) where I learned the basics of basic moves as well as getting a pole dancing health and safety briefing and a bruise map (example seen on the module photo).
-The next day I was well aware of having had a workout but I was having too much fun while I was doing it to realise!
+So I became a student at Juliette & Sita's School of Pole Dancing in January 2012 being taught by one of the founders, stage name Sita - who I absolutely adore!
+She is the most amazing woman I know and it has to be told to the world.
+I very quickly discovered that pole dancing was a serious sport.
+Being put through a 20 minute warm up which included yoga poses and strength building floor work and then being gracefully flung into a 40 minute pole dancing session (which often runs delightfully overtime) where I learned the basics of basic moves as well as getting a pole dancing health and safety briefing and a bruise map.
+The next day I was well aware of having had a workout but I was having too much fun while I was doing it to realize!